Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 How to Send a Coupon After a WooCommerce Product Review

-Do you want to send your customers a coupon code when they leave a product review in your WooCommerce store?
+Do you want to send your customers a coupon when they leave a product review in your WooCommerce store?

 In this article, we will show you how to send a coupon after a WooCommerce product review.